-Mobile phones, laptops and/or tablets are not to be used by students under any circumstance during a trial.
+Mobile phones, laptops and/or tablets are not to be used by students under any circumstance during a face-to-face trial.

 Any disputes between participants, which are unable to be resolved, will be determined by the Law Society.
 This decision will be final.